isomerpages/moe-huayisec/pages/FAQ.md

 (DSA-Sec) Exercise.
 For more information:
 <br><a href="https://www.huayisec.moe.edu.sg/happenings-at-hua-yi/Direct-School-Admission/ta/" rel="noopener noreferrer nofollow" target="_blank">https://www.huayisec.moe.edu.sg/happenings-at-hua-yi/Direct-School-Admission/ta/</a>
 </p>
 <p><strong>8 .
+What is it like to be part of the Hua Yi family? </strong>
-Are the staff and students friendly?</strong>
+<br>Guided by our core value of Togetherness, staff and students care for
-<br>All staff and students of Hua Yi believe in the value of “Togetherness”.
+one another and work hand in hand to create a welcoming and inclusive environment.
-We learn and grow together in harmony regardless of the differences in our multicultural society.</p>
+We believe that when we learn and grow in harmony, every Hua Yian feels seen, supported, and part of something bigger.</p>
 <p><strong>9 .
 How can my child get to the school?</strong>
 </p>
 <p>Our Address